Deinonychus: Social behavior

-Contrary to the claim that crocodilians do not hunt cooperatively, they have actually been observed to hunt cooperatively, even going as far as individuals serving different roles during the hunt.
-On top of that, despite cases of cannibalism and infighting, several species of crocodilians such as Nile crocodiles, American alligators, and to a certain extent Saltwater crocodiles (who have been known for their highly aggressive behavior), have been considered to be relatively gregarious.
-This further suggests that the notion of infighting and cannibalism ruling out cooperative feeding and gregariousness is flawed.

-Currie and Eberth criticized this hypothesis in their 2010 paper, as many gregarious carnivores are very intolerant towards each other, despite this, these carnivores still develop complex, social behavior.
+Currie and Eberth criticized Roach and Brinkman (2007) in their 2010 paper, pointing out that many gregarious carnivores are very intolerant towards conspecifics yet still develop complex, social behavior.
 Li et al. describes track sites in their 2007 paper, noting the similar foot spacing and parallel trackways, implying gregarious pack behavior instead of uncoordinated feeding behavior.

 A carbon isotopic analysis on Deinonychus teeth suggests precociality in the genus.
 The isotopes found for different aged specimens indicate that adults and juveniles had different diets across the various age groups, suggesting a more typical archosaurian set of life stages, with any parental feeding of young ending before the young were large enough to sustain the typical adult diet.
 The examinations also suggests a lack of mammal-like (Note: Mammal-like packs within this study is exclusive to wolf packs, other gregarious Carnivorans such as Lions, Spotted Hyenas, and Dholes have vastly different structured groups) pack hunting in Deinonychus.
-Despite this, due to the lack of spatial separation of juvenile and adults, Deinonychus was likely gregarious, having social tolerance at least that of crocodilians, instead of a complete agnostic relationship as seen in Komodo dragons.
-They argued due to some adults having overlapping values with smaller individuals, Deinonychus probably wasn't monogamous and instead practiced ratite-like parental care.
+Despite this, due to the lack of spatial separation of juvenile and adults, Deinonychus was likely gregarious, having social tolerance at least that of crocodilians, instead of a complete agonistic relationship as seen in Komodo dragons.
+They argued due to some adults having overlapping values with smaller individuals, Deinonychus probably was not monogamous and instead practiced ratite-like parental care.